emrichmp/myBPI/dev_planning.md

 ## Project Broken Down

 ### Header
-[] - Vianai Logo on top left
+[X] - Vianai Logo on top left
-[] - Contact Us logo on top right - https://www.vian.ai/contact-us/
+[X] - Contact Us logo on top right - https://www.vian.ai/contact-us/ [] - css styling for link and hover
-[] - css styling for link and hover
+[] - css styling to have logo in the right spot

 ### Form
 [] - Inputs